jundalisay/sp/content/en/material/principles/part-1/chapter-04b.md

 The meeting of these oscillations create a pattern called the cosmic web.
 These extend beyond the observable universe to the external universe which we see as the cosmic microwave background (CMB).

-Physics wrongly thinks that the CMB is heat that came from the Big Bang.
+Physics wrongly thinks that the CMB is heat that came from the Big Bang of a material Singularity.

-In reality, it comes from the galaxies that are beyond the range of observable light and infrared.

-  this, it was created through a "Big Bang" of a material Singularity.
-This led to matter and energy, just as we see shrapnel and light, and feel the energy from exploding fireworks.

-What is the nature of this Material Singularity?
+But what is the nature of this Material Singularity?
 How did it begin?

 {{< c v="red" >}}
 No one is able to answer this.